kevindelord/swift-style-guide/README.markdown

 #### More Condition Check

 In some case you need a `if` statement before binding optionals.
-With swift you could even integrate this one in the same `if let`.
+With Swift you could even integrate this one in the same `if let`.

 Please note the indentation differences.